 These are the most amazing Instant Pot chicken legs!
-If you love easy pressure cooker dinners but looking for something your kids will love too chicken legs are simple to make in just 10 minutes.
-This fall off the bone tender Instant Pot drumstick recipe will be your go to meal for sure!
+If you love easy pressure cooker dinners but looking for something your kids will love, make in just 10 minutes.
+You’ll get fall off the bone tender meat with fresh or Instant Pot frozen chicken drumsticks too.
+New recipe will be your go to meal for sure!

 - Method 1 – using enchilada sauce

 - Recipe 2 – using barbecue sauce (don’t choose honey style as that will trigger the burn message)